 Additionally, defective drug lawsuits like these have frequently led to punitive damages being awarded.
 Punitive damages are rare, but seek to punish wrongdoers for especially problematic conduct, even if it means awarding victims far more than it would take to fully compensate them for their losses.

-5. What to do if you have been hurt by Injectafer
+5. What do I do if I have been hurt by Injectafer?

 If you have taken a dose of Injectafer and realize that you have developed the symptoms of hypophosphatemia, the first thing to do is see your doctor right away.
 Hypophosphatemia is a severe medical condition that can be fatal.
 Getting medical treatment is the most important thing to do.

-If it becomes clear that you have developed hypophosphatemia, the next step is to talk to a lawyer to learn your legal options.
+If it becomes clear that you have developed hypophosphatemia, the next step is to talk to a lawyer for a free case evaluation and to learn your legal options.
 Filing a lawsuit against the companies behind Injectafer might be in your interests.
 If it is, your lawyer will help you put together the evidence you will need to show your losses, like your medical bills and calculations of the wages you have lost.

-Wolf M, Koch TA, Bregman DB, “Effects of iron deficiency anemia and its treatment on fibroblast growth factor 23 and phosphate homeostasis in women,” Journal of Bone and Mineral Research 28:1793-1803 (March 16, 2013).
+- Wolf M, Koch TA, Bregman DB, “Effects of iron deficiency anemia and its treatment on fibroblast growth factor 23 and phosphate homeostasis in women,” Journal of Bone and Mineral Research 28:1793-1803 (March 16, 2013)(A randomized, double-blind clinical trial revealed a rate of hypophosphatemia was nearly six times higher in patients who received Injectafer versus a different iron injection.
+50.8% of the patients had hypophosphatemia, while 0.9% of those who took ferumoxytol developed the condition.).

-See Schaefer B, Glodny B, Wolf M, Zoller H, Letter to the Editor, “Letter: inconsistency in reporting of hypophosphatemia after intravenous iron,” Alimentary Pharmacology and Therapeutics (August 14, 2017) (listing 6 studies covering FCM and comparing hypophosphatemia risk to 11 studies covering other iron supplements).
+- See Schaefer B, Glodny B, Wolf M, Zoller H, Letter to the Editor, “Letter: inconsistency in reporting of hypophosphatemia after intravenous iron,” Alimentary Pharmacology and Therapeutics (August 14, 2017) (listing 6 studies covering FCM and comparing hypophosphatemia risk to 11 studies covering other iron supplements).
+See also Merche Prats, Ramon Font, Carmen García, Carmen Cabré, Manel Jariod, and Alberto Martinez Vea., Effect of ferric carboxymaltose on serum phosphate and C-terminal FGF23 levels in non-dialysis chronic kidney disease patients: post-hoc analysis of a prospective study, BMC Nephrol.
+2013; 14: 167 (July 31, 2013)(study involved 47 subjects; after one dose of Injectafer, everyone displayed a significant decrease in phosphorus levels after three weeks, and 35 became hypophosphatemic.).